muhannadalhariri/wfm-microservices-nestjs-sample/README.md

 ## Starting the samples:
 * First we have to configure RMQ in both projects
-* In event-stream-client:
+* In workflow-manager:
-*     Edit app.module.ts and change the URLs to the URL of RMQ
+**     Edit app.module.ts and change the URLs to the URL of RMQ
+* In Charity and Limit Handlers
-*     Edit main.ts and change the URLs to URL of RMQ
+**     Edit main.ts and change the URLs to URL of RMQ
-*     We can also change the queue name
+* We can also change the queue name if necessery

 ## What is sse sample:
 This sample represents the client to handle a specific type of event from the